ryanhugh/searchneu/README.md

 - Accessing the tokens in the enviornment on travis

 Vulnerabilities do not include:
-- DDOSing the server (please don't DDOS the server XD)
+- DDOSing the server (please don't DDOS the server 😖)

 # Changelog